17 September, 2019

 When we start regression testing, before we release the production version, we wonder where to start and what we should test.
-During such tests, every QA engineer must remember the most important functionalities of the application from a business point of view and the correct operation of the application.
+During such tests, every Quality Assurance engineer must remember the most important functionalities of the application from a business point of view and the correct operation of the software.

-The test plan is a document that is delivered to the customer before the testing process begins.
+The test plan is a document that is delivered to the customer before the testing processes begins.
 What should such a document contain?

 Basing on the global IEEE 829 standard and its 16 points, we’ve created an 8-points list – it contains all the most important and most valuable information about the course of tests.